 If you’re unsure which to choose, consider the differences and advantages between the two, to decide which is best for your business needs.

 Tracked parcels delivery is sometimes confused with signed for delivery, but there is a difference between the two.
 With signed for delivery, it only shows where a parcel is once it has been signed for, there is no visibility en route.
 Whereas with parcel tracking you can view where the package is and its delivery progress along the way.

-With one invoice, a range of formats, optional delivery days, and more, this can make parcel tracking a lot clearer for big online retailers and e-commerce companies.
-Those selling via Amazon and eBay can use tracked services to give their customers a premium delivery experience.
+With one invoice, a range of formats, optional delivery days, and more, this can make parcel tracking a lot clearer for retailers with an online and physical presence and e-commerce companies.
+Smaller businesses selling via Amazon and eBay can use tracked services, to give their customers a premium delivery experience.

 Standard Parcel Delivery

-With Whistl’s parcel delivery services you have more choice available.
-We can make the process more streamlined by collecting your items, processing and sorting them before taking them to the nearest Whistl depot before handing over to the selected delivery partner, to make the final delivery of the items to your customers.
+With Whistl’s parcel delivery services you have more choice available, as we work with a selection of carrier partners in the UK and worldwide.
+We make the process of parcel deliveries streamlined by collecting your items, processing and sorting them before taking them to the nearest Whistl depot before handing over to the selected delivery partner, to make the final delivery of the items to your customers.